ThomasKaiser/sbc-bench/README.md

     cat /sys/devices/system/cpu/cpufreq/policy?/scaling_available_frequencies

+### NotReadyYet environment variable

+If `NotReadyYet=yes` is exported prior to calling `sbc-bench` in review mode all benchmarks generating potentially misleading scores will be skipped.
+This is useful in situations where devices are in early bring-up stage where insights are needed but benchmark scores invalid since improving constantly over time due to optimizations vendor/community are still applying.

 ### CPUINFOFILE environment variable

 If `$CPUINFOFILE` is exported prior to benchmark execution then SoC guessing and similar stuff happens not based on `/proc/cpuinfo` but on the supplied file that obviously needs to have a compatible format.